clausjuhl/images2pdf/README.md

 # images2pdf
-GUI-script that converts a folder of jpg-, jp2- or png-files to a single multipage pdf-file.
+Converts a folder with jpg-, jpeg-, jp2- or png-files to a single multipage pdf-file.